lasse-meixner/lead_map/US/predictors/scripts/ReadMe.md

 # Scripts

 # Data Sources
-## DropBox
+## Google DRive
-Raw files not available through APIs are stored on DropBox and will automatically be pulled and loaded into memory when running the scripts.
+Raw files not available through APIs are stored on GoogleDrive and will automatically be pulled and loaded into memory when running the scripts.

 These are the original download sources: